Aktion T4

 The Holy See announced on 2 December 1940 that the policy was contrary to divine law and that "the direct killing of an innocent person because of mental or physical defects is not allowed".
 Bishop Theophil Wurm of the Lutheran Confessing Church "wrote an open letter denouncing the policy."
-Beginning in the summer of 1941, protests were led in Germany by the bishop of Münster, Clemens von Galen, whose intervention led to "the strongest, most explicit and most widespread protest movement against any Nazi policy since the beginning of the Third Reich", according to Richard J. Evans.
+Beginning in the summer of 1941, protests were led in Germany by the Roman Catholic bishop of Münster, Clemens von Galen, whose intervention led to "the strongest, most explicit and most widespread protest movement against any Nazi policy since the beginning of the Third Reich", according to Richard J. Evans.

 Several reasons have been suggested for the killings, including eugenics, racial hygiene, and saving money.
 Physicians in German and Austrian asylums continued many of the practices of Aktion T4 until the defeat of Germany in 1945, in spite of its official cessation in August 1941.
 The informal continuation of the policy led to 93,521 "beds emptied" by the end of 1941.
 (Note: Robert Lifton and Michael Burleigh estimated that twice the official number of T4 victims may have perished before the end of the war.
 Ryan and Schurman gave an estimated range of 200,000 and 250,000 victims of the policy upon the arrival of Allied troops in Germany.)
 Technology developed under Aktion T4, particularly the use of lethal gas on large numbers of people, was taken over by the medical division of the Reich Interior Ministry, along with the personnel of Aktion T4, who participated in the mass murder of Jewish people under Operation Reinhard.
 The number of people killed was about 200,000 in Germany and Austria, with about 100,000 victims in other European countries.
 Following the war, a number of the perpetrators were tried and convicted for murder and crimes against humanity.

 Background

 At the beginning of the twentieth century, the sterilisation of people carrying what were considered to be hereditary defects and in some cases those exhibiting what was thought to be hereditary "antisocial" behaviour, was a respectable field of medicine.
 Canada, Denmark, Switzerland and the United States had passed laws enabling coerced sterilisation.
 Studies conducted in the 1920s ranked Germany as a country that was unusually reluctant to introduce sterilisation legislation.
-In his book Mein Kampf (1924), Hitler wrote that one day racial hygiene "will appear as a deed greater than the most victorious wars of our present bourgeois era".